parvatijay2901/Machine-Learning-with-Titanic-dataset-on-Azure/README.md

 ![Best_run_hd](Images/Best_run_hd.png)
 ![Save_model_hd](Images/Save_model_hd.png)

 **2. AutoML:** Automated machine learning (or) AutoML is the process of automating the machine learning problems in real-world .
 During training, AML creates a number of pipelines in parallel that try different algorithms and parameters for you.
 The service iterates through ML algorithms paired with feature selections, where each iteration produces a model with a training score.
 Since AutoML only accepts AML TabularDatasets when working on a remote compute, convert pandas dataframe to TabularDataset and then fill in all the parameters of AutoMLConfig().
 AutoML configuration object contains and persists the parameters for configuring the experiment run, as well as the training data to be used at run time. experiment_timeout_mins (30) , task (classification), Primary metric (accuracy), n_cross_validations (5), compute_target, training_data, label_column_name (Survived) are the parameters specified.
-Execute [AutoML.ipynb](Files/AutoML.ipynb)
+Execute [AutoML.ipynb](Files/AutoML.ipynb) to perform this.

 #### Analysis:
 The results obtained after run are as follows: